kamalmarhubi/shell-workshop/materials.md

 In `bash`, `export` lets us change an environment variable's value in the shell itself.
 As with `cd`, because a child cannot modify its parent's environment, `export` must be a builtin.

 #### 4. Signal handling
-Compare what happens when you hit `^C` (control-C) between your shell and your regular shell.
-TODO
+Compare what happens when you hit `^C` (control-C) between your shell and your regular shell. `^C` sends a *signal* to your process, in this case `SIGINT`.
+Signals interrupt the normal execution of your program.
+By default, this aborts the process.
+To prevent that, we can register a signal handler function to be called when `SIGINT` is received, or decide to ignore it.

 #### 5. Globbing
 Compare the output of `wc -c *` between your shell and your regular shell.
 Expanding the wildcard `*` is done by the shell before passing arguments to the child.
 The `glob` function in the `<glob.h>` standard header will be useful.